heruslu/Viscoelasticity/README.md

 ```

 ### Solver
-We compute `uh, vh, wh` as `x,y,z` components of the displacement, and `sxxh,syyh,szzh,syzh,sxzh,sxyh` the components of the symmetric stress tensor.
+We compute `uh, vh, wh` as `x,y,z` components of the displacement, and `sxxh,syyh,szzh,syzh,sxzh,sxyh` as the components of the symmetric stress tensor.
 These quantities are FEM coefficient matrices for each DOF and each time-step.
 ```
 [uh,vh,wh,sxxh,syyh,szzh,syzh,sxzh,sxyh] = ...
     FEMViscoelasticitySimulation3D({m_mu,b_mu,a_mu,nu_mu},...